Abdul-Sayed/javascript-notes/interviewPractice.md

 ## this keyword
+`this` is a reference holder that will refer to different values based on scope and how its called

-When 'this' is used in an object, it refers to the object its in.
+When this is used in the global scope, it refers to the window object (unless in strict mode) When 'this' is used in an object, it refers to the object its in.
 When 'this' is used in an object's method, it refers to the parent of that method; the object.
 When this is used in a standalone function it refers to the parent of that function, which will be the global window object.